coderplex-org/hiring-drive/README.md

-# Coderplex Hiring Drive
-This repo is for our monthly hiring-drive event.

 Coderplex Hiring Drive, is a monthly recurring hiring event hosted by the Coderplex Foundation, to help developers from our community get hired by startups and IT firms from the city.
 We charge the companies a resonable fee to participate, open up submissions for the job positions, filter the applications based on the needs of the companies and host in-person interviews connecting the candidates with their potential employers.
 We charge an extra recruitment fee if any of the candidates get hired by any of the participating companies.

 ## Positions Open This Month (Feburary 2018)